-But not only there!
-Emoliente is also available in special stores called “Centros Naturistas“.
+In the article “Where you can taste Peruvian tea emoliente?”, I wrote about the special herbal tea which you can find on street corners throughout Peru.
+Emoliente is served from mobile street escort izmir stalls.
+However, Emoliente is also available in special stores called “Centros Naturistas“.
 These places are very popular among the locals.
 Every day a lot of people come here to drink emoliente with healthy herbal additives.

-Huaraz boasts a famous, high-quality centro naturista at number 363 Jr. San Martin street.
+Huaraz boasts a famous, high-quality centro naturista at number 363 Jr. San Martin Street.
 Below are a few pictures of this particular centro naturista.

 Leading up to the trip I caught a cold and was unsure if I’d be fit to scale the mountain.
 Only a few days were left before the expedition and I decided to do everything I could to recuperate.
 First, I did a little research and came across the centro naturista.
-Curious and eager for a cure, I went there the same day, and visited twice a day over the next few days.
+Curious and eager for a cure, I went there on the same day and visited twice a day over the next few days.

 I always ordered a tea called macerado with an added dose of alfalfa, a bitter but healthy green liquid.
 Macerado is the best medicinal drink for sore throats and colds that I have ever tried.
 And apart from the alfalfa, served separately as a bitter shot, it was delicious.
 Macerado consists of emoliente, a dose of lemon and alcohol.
 In fact, the alcohol content is quite substantial.
 It’s possible to get drunk if you have a few glasses, so be careful!
 This drink should be treated as a medicine, taken at a dose to help you get well, not something to make you drunk.